bunchc/blog/_posts/2017-06-13-The-8-Minute-Aeropress.md

 On the top half of the grinder, turn the knob 6 "clicks" counterclockwise.

-For other griders you are looking for a grind a bit finer than what you'd use for French Press.
+For other grinders you are looking for a grind a bit finer than what you'd use for French Press.
 This is because we're going to be steeping for a bit longer than is typical, and want to get the extraction just so.

 ## Process